 What are the different kinds of customers you have come across?

 Namrata: Since I have a full-time job, I cannot dedicate as much time as I’d like to in training others.
-But I train people from different age groups starting from people in early twenties to older adults.
+But I train people from different age groups ranging from people in their early twenties to older adults.
 Everyone is different, they have their strengths and weaknesses.
 Training is a two-way street.
 While your clients learn what you teach them, they too have a great deal to teach you.
 The learning never ends and it’s a new experience every day.

 Do you think, today’s youth should get into sports and fitness?

 Namrata: Getting into sports or following your passion is entirely an individual’s choice.
 Sports is a passion, which is awesome if you choose to follow.
 However, fitness is a lifestyle.
 Our body can be our biggest investment or our greatest liability.
-Fitness is making that choice to make our body our biggest investment.
+Fitness is making that choice to make our bodies, our biggest investment.
 My message to today’s youth, you cannot achieve your dreams without taking care of your body first.

 Where do you think sports fit into our fitness regime?

-Namrata: Like I have mentioned before, any sport is an individual choice and passion but if you like sports then, hey, you already are already there.
+Namrata: Like I have mentioned before, any sport is an individual choice and passion, but if you like sports, then, hey, you already are there!
 You go ahead and play the sports you like.
 Fitness is not just about lifting weights.
 It’s leading an active and healthy lifestyle.
 You can choose how to stay fit and sports can be one of those choices.

 Would you like to talk about the certification course on fitness?